Home > Health Library > Coronary Artery Bypass Surgery: Your Medical Team

 through a tube inserted into a vein (intravenous, or IV).

 Your anesthesia team is also responsible for making sure that you

 get enough medicine to control your pain after your surgery.

 In the hours that follow surgery, a

 respiratory therapist will work with the anesthesia

-team and your surgeon to monitor your breathing to make sure that you get enough oxygen through your ventilator.
+team and your surgeon.
+This therapist will monitor your breathing to make sure that you get enough oxygen through your ventilator.
 He or she

 will also help you come off the ventilator as soon as possible.

 The nursing team is made up of several nurses with special training

 in CABG surgery.
 The nurses prepare you for the surgery and assist the